groundlight/python-sdk/UserGuide.md

-# User Guide
+# Groundlight User Guide

-`groundlight` is a python SDK for working with the Groundlight API.
-You can send image queries and receive predictions powered by a mixture of machine learning models and human labelers in-the-loop.
+Groundlight makes it simple to understand images.
+You can send image queries and receive predictions powered by a mixture of advanced machine learning models backed up by real people.

-*Note: The SDK is currently in "alpha" phase.*
+*Note: The SDK is currently in "beta" phase.
+Interfaces are subject to change.*

-## Pre-reqs
+## Getting Started

 1. Install the `groundlight` sdk.